TWINLADDER

 Key Takeaways

-• Contract analytics market reached approximately $2.1 billion in 2024, with strong projected growth through 2027
+• Contract analytics market reached $2.1 billion in 2024, projected to grow to $6.8 billion by 2027

-• Kira dominates M&A due diligence (80%+ of top 25 M&A firms); Evisort leads portfolio intelligence with Workday integration
+• Kira dominates M&A due diligence (80% of top 25 M&A firms); Evisort leads portfolio intelligence with Workday integration

-• AI tools reduce review time substantially with high accuracy on standard elements when properly trained
+• AI tools reduce review time by 75-85% with 95-98% accuracy on standard elements

 • Platform selection should match specific use cases rather than general reputation